7 Location of the story

 The scientific expertise “Spirituality on the test bench” is critically included in the thriller.
 Literarilly, it appears as the Spiritual Heritage of the supposed murderer Edward Kay.

-MA Paul Kachur
+By Paul Kachur

 The Heirs of Fate is the most recent work in George Grow’s Books of Life series.
 Its structure is based on the genre of murder mystery or crime story, in the tradition of Agatha Christie, with a group of authors being summoned to a mysterious distant estate to take part in a writing competition with a large sum of money – an entire estate – at stake for the winner.